 Responsibility towards freedomFascism and wars – which cost many million lives – are part of the German history.
 The experience has turned into a component of the collective German identity.
 Instead of looking away, it is much more valuable to look on it with a love that helps us heal the deep wounds in our relationships and our self-esteem.
 Only then will this past stop repeating itself in different forms.
 Self-hatred – which is still a form of hatred – is no answer to this dark past.
 Neither is a collective sense of guilt.
 But Responsibility to freedom can be a viable response for German society today.
 The Border Stone at the entry of the Garden of Freedom bears the following inscription “…that we do not seek to find our inner stability behind fences of ideology."
 Germany has had traumatic experiences with ideological imprisonment in its recent history.
 Freedom above all means to be able to think freely, to dare question each and every ideology.
 This requires the bravery to think differently, the bravery to freely express and exchange opinions.

-Internal growth of its people is reflected in external processes in society.
-The Garden of Freedom represents a responsible and peaceful way of coping with Germany’s loaded past, by transforming it: A responsible and free civil society in which the right to freedom of expression is recognized as essential, meant, that Germany learned its political lesson from the past.
+The inner development of people is reflected in the external processes in society.
+The Garden of Freedom as a part of the Jerusalem Friedensmal represents a responsible and peaceful way of coping with Germany’s loaded past, by transforming it: A responsible and free civil society in which the right to freedom of expression is recognized as essential, meant, that Germany learned its political lesson from the past.
 The upbringing towards freedom offers us the tools to free ourselves from our upbringing (kokhavim).

 A Vision for peace and freedom for Europe